lucky-wolf/DW2-XL/README.md

 - Exploration ships now have their own research line
 - Adjusted Ikkuro terraforming to increase in speed as well as capacity over the course of the game
 - Improved blaster visuals so that they're much more visible and vibrant in battles
-- Fixed missing visuals for Titan Blaster [L] (vanilla bug)
+- Fixed missing visuals for Titan Blaster [L]
-- Fixed Gizurean start events were never firing (vanilla bug)
-- Fixed DLC Government startup events were not firing for most races (vanilla bug)
 - Fixed missing image for Quameno "Maze Pirates" quest line
 - Fixed missing image for Fusion Beam [Ftr]
 - Fixed swapped images for swarm fighter bay and auxiliary bay